jaybraunjr/jaybraunjr.github.io/README.md

 ## Project and Documents
-Here are some materials from my recent work:
+Here are some materials from my recent work.
+This includes published manuscripts, code repositories, and grant proposals.

 ### Methods-based paper currently under review
+This project I created polarizable forcefield parameters for a lipid (triacylglycerol) and tested it against other forcefields.
+#### Sample Code
+View the full code on [GitHub](https://github.com/jaybraunjr/surface_properties).

 <iframe src="drude.pdf" width="100%" height="600px"></iframe>

 ### Colaborative paper with experimentalists